jordammit/mapmig/README.md

 # MapMig — A Map Porting Quickfix Tool

+For anyone who does map porting from one game to another, the story is often the same: replacing hundreds of texture names, hunting down entity classnames that don't exist in the target game, and hand-packing textures into WAD files... repetitive and tedious.
+MapMig seeks to speed up this process within a sleek, straightforward visual interface.

-MapMig is a desktop utility for porting maps from other games to Quake 1 format, with intent to expand to other titles/engines in the future.
+MapMig is a desktop utility for porting maps from other games to Quake 1 format, with intent to expand support to other titles soon.
 Drop in a `.map` file to swap textures, modify entities, manage WAD files, and save a clean output.
-Built with [Tauri](https://tauri.app) for a native desktop feel with no runtime dependencies.
+Built with [Tauri](https://tauri.app) and [React](https://react.dev/) for a native desktop application feel while remaining lightweight with no runtime dependencies.

 Maintained by Jordan Siegler @ iKM Media for the QuakeWorld Team Fortress Unification Project.

 ---